 COVID-19 Treatments and Therapeutics

-Patients must meet eligibility criteria in order to receive monoclonal antibody treatment (Bebtelovimab) or oral antivirals (Paxlovid or Molnupiravir).
-Patients must be screened by a provider to ensure they meet these guidelines, such as:
+Patients must meet eligibility criteria in order to receive intravenous antivirals treatment (Remdesivir) or oral antivirals (Paxlovid or Molnupiravir).
+Patients must be screened by a provider to ensure they meet certain guidelines.
+A provider may ask you:

-- Other medical conditions (for example if you have had a transplant)
+- If you have other medical conditions (for example if you have had a transplant).

-Please do not go to the emergency department or pharmacy to request monoclonal antibody treatment or oral antivirals.
+Please do not go to the emergency department or pharmacy to request intravenous antiviral or oral antivirals.
 Instead work with your primary care provider to request treatment or a referral for treatment.
 If you do not have a provider or if your provider office is closed, you may “Get in Line” to see one of our providers with a telemedicine urgent care visit.

 Other treatment locations

 For non-UW Medicine locations in your area, use this federal Test to Treat Locator to help find sites for testing and, if appropriate, receive oral antivirals.
 There is also a call center available at 1.800.232.0233 (TTY 1.888.720.7489) to get help in English, Spanish, and more than 150 other languages.
 The Disability Information and Access Line (DIAL) is available to specifically help people with disabilities access services.
 To contact DIAL, call 1.888.677.1199 or email DIAL@usaginganddisability.org.

 Fred Hutch’s COVID-19 Clinical Research Center (CCRC) has research opportunities for household contacts of persons with COVID-19 infection and for persons with long COVID.
 Patients can submit their information on the website or contact the CCRC at 206.667.7100.

 Vaccines are still the best way to prevent infections and severe illness from COVID-19.
 Visit our COVID-19 vaccine page for more information on vaccines and how you can schedule an appointment.